+Workplace Violence

+Warning Signs of Violence (FBI's National Center for the Analysis of Violent Crime)

+Indications of workplace violence are:

-Wa arning Signs of Violence (FBI's National Center for the Analysis of Violent Crime) Direct or veiled threats of harm Intimidating.
-Belligerent, harassing, bullying, or other inappropriate & aggressive behavior Numerous conflicts with others Bringing a weapon to campus, brandishing a weapon, making inappropriate references to guns, or fascination with weapons Statements showing fascination with incidents of workplace violence, statements indicating approval of the use of violence to resolve a problem, or statements indicating identification with perpetrators of workplace homicides.
-Statements indicating desperation (over family, financial, and other personal problems) to the point of contemplating suicide.
-Drug/alcohol abuse Extreme changes in behaviors Co ontact University Police-we will partner with other campuses and community resources to resolve the situation.
-Dial 9-1-1 from any campus phone in the event of imminent danger.
-Dial 805-437-8444 or 9-1-1 from a cell phone.
-Carefully explain the problem and location.
-Do not hang up until you are told to do so. ne University has a well-established Threat Assessment / Behavioral Intervention Team that meets regularly to seess these types of situations and takes steps to intervene in an effort to prevent campus violence.
-S urviving a Nuclear Blast and Nuclear Fallout an attack warning is issued: Take cover as quickly as you can, below ground if possible, and stay there until instructed to do otherwise.
-Listen for official information and follow instructions.
-If y you are caught outside and unable to get inside immediately: • Take cover behind anything that might offer protection.
-Lie flat on the ground and cover your head.
-If the nuclear blast is some distance away, then it could take 30 seconds or more for the blast wave to hit.
-Take shelter as soon as you can, even if you are many miles from ground zero where the attack occurred - radioactive fallout can be carried by the winds for hundreds of miles.
-Remember the three protective factors: Distance, Shielding, and Time .
-Th e three factors for protecting oneself from radiation and fallout are distance, shielding, and time: Distance - the more distance between you and the fallout particles, the better.
+- Direct or veiled threats of harm, intimidating, belligerent, harassing, bullying, or other inappropriate & aggressive behavior.
+Numerous conflicts with others - Bringing a weapon to campus, brandishing a weapon, making inappropriate references to guns, or fascination with weapons - Statements showing fascination with incidents of workplace violence, statements indicating approval of the use of violence to resolve a problem, or statements indicating identification with perpetrators of workplace homicides Statements indicating desperation (over family, financial, and other personal problems) to the point of contemplating suicide. - Drug/alcohol abuse - Extreme changes in behaviors - Contact UPD, we will partner with other campuses and community resources to resolve the situation. - Dial 9-1-1 from any campus or cell phone in the event of imminent danger. - Carefully explain the problem and location.
+Do not hang up until you are told to do so.

+The University has a well-established Threat Assessment / Behavioral Intervention Team that meets regularly to assess these types of situations and takes steps to intervene to prevent campus violence.

+Surviving A Nuclear Blast & Nuclear Fallout

+If an attack warning is issued:

+- Take cover as quickly as you can, below ground if possible, and stay there until instructed to do otherwise.
+Listen for official information and follow instructions. - If you are caught outside and unable to get inside immediately: - Do not look at the flash or fireball it can blind you. - Take cover behind anything that might offer protection. - Lie flat on the ground and cover your head.
+If the nuclear blast is some distance away, then it could take 30 seconds or more for the blast wave to hit. - Take shelter as soon as you can, even if you are many miles from ground zero where the attack occurred.

+NOTE: Radioactive fallout can be carried by the winds for hundreds of miles.
+Remember the three protective factors protecting oneself from radiation and fallout: Distance, Shielding, and Time.

+Distance - The more distance between you and the fallout particles, the better.
 An underground area, such as a home or office building basement, offers more protection than the first floor of a building.
 A floor near the middle of a high-rise may be better, depending on what is nearby at that level on which significant fallout particles would collect.
-Flot roofs called fallout particles as the tag floor is not a good above, particle and floor adjacent to a collect.
-Flat roofs collect fallout particles so the top floor is not a good choice, nor is a floor adjacent to a neighboring flat roof.
+Flat roofs collect fallout particles, so the top floor is not a good choice, nor is a floor adjacent to a neighboring flat roof.

+Shielding - The heavier and denser the materials - thick walls, concrete, bricks, books, and earth - between you and the fallout particles, the better.

+Time - Fallout radiation loses its intensity rapidly.
+In time, you will be able to leave the fallout shelter.
+Radioactive fallout poses the greatest threat to people during the first two weeks, by which time it has declined to about 1 percent of its initial radiation level.

-Surviving an Active Shooter Event
+Surviving An Active Shooter Event